probsys/sppl/README.md

 ## Installation

+This software is tested on Ubuntu 18.04 and requires Python 3.
-Please install Python 3 dependencies listed in `requirements.txt`.
+Please install the dependencies listed in `requirements.txt` (PyPI) and `requirements.sh` (apt).

 ## Tests